Sauron: First Age

-Sauron served Aulë, the smith of the Valar, acquiring knowledge; he was called Mairon (Quenya: "The Admirable") until he betrayed the Valar by joining Melkor.
-In Beleriand, he was called Gorthu (Sindarin: "Mist of Fear") and Gorthaur (Sindarin: "The Cruel").
+Sauron served Aulë, the smith of the Valar, acquiring knowledge.
+(Note: The name Sauron, meaning "The Abhorred" is used throughout The Lord of the Rings and The Silmarillion as his common name.)
 Sauron, hating disorder, was drawn to Melkor's power.
 He became a spy for Melkor on the isle of Almaren, the Valar's home, which Melkor soon destroyed; the Valar moved to Valinor, not perceiving Sauron's treachery.
 Sauron followed Melkor to Middle-earth, joining the Valar's enemy.

 Sauron helped Melkor in every kind of deceit.
 By the time Elves awoke, Sauron was Melkor's lieutenant with command over the stronghold of Angband.
 The Valar made war on and captured Melkor; Sauron escaped.
 He repaired Angband, and bred an army of Orcs.
 Melkor, now called Morgoth, murdered Finwë, King of the Noldor, and escaped to Middle-earth with the Silmarils, pursued by the Noldor.
 (Note: This conflicts with earlier versions of the story, in which Orcs existed before the wakening of the Elves, as in The Fall of Gondolin.)
-Sauron directed the war against the Elves, conquering their fortress of Minas Tirith (not the later city in Gondor) on the isle of Tol Sirion.
+Sauron made war on the Elves, conquering their fortress on the isle of Tol Sirion.
 The elf Lúthien came there to save her lover, the imprisoned Beren, with Huan the Wolfhound.
 Sauron, as a werewolf, battled Huan, who took him by the throat; Sauron was defeated and fled, taking the form of a huge vampire bat.
 Lúthien destroyed the tower and rescued Beren.
 Later, the half-elf Eärendil sailed to Valinor to ask the Valar to fight Morgoth.
-They did so in the War of Wrath, and Morgoth was defeated and cast into the Outer Void.
-Again, however, Sauron escaped.
+They did so in the War of Wrath, where Morgoth was defeated and cast into the Outer Void; but Sauron escaped.